Zarrab pleads guilty and will testify in Iran sanction-busting trial

 "His lies blew a billion-dollar hole in the U.S. sanctions on Iran," Denton said of Atilla, describing the deputy general manager of state-owned Halkbank as the man at the center of the scheme.

-In his opening statement, Atilla's defense attorney, Victor Rocco, told jurors the U.S. had made a deal with the mastermind of the plot and that his client was used by Zarrab, a fabulously wealthy businessman who handed out tens of millions in bribes.
+Atilla's attorney countered by telling jurors the U.S. had made a deal with the mastermind of the plot.

 "Atilla is another one of Reza Zarrab's many victims, a hapless, helpless pawn," Rocco said.
 "This trial, I submit to you, is really the Reza Zarrab show."